k1ngsterr1/k1ngsterr1/README.md

 <h2 align="left">Hi 👋!
-My name is Ruslan and I'm a Fullstack Developer from Kazakhstan.</h2>
+My name is Askar and I'm a Fullstack Developer from Kazakhstan.</h2>

 ### About Me:
 As a Fullstack developer, I bring to the table an extensive background that spans over two years, during which I've honed my expertise in both web development and web design, thereby providing me with a comprehensive understanding and skill set that encompass the full spectrum of creating, designing, and managing intricate web-based solutions.